Create A Time Lapse Video In 5 Easy Steps

 - Tripod: You’ll definitely need a tripod, especially when using a DSLR.
 You can use a shoulder pod to attach your phone to the tripod.
-This one fits any size phone.

 - Intervalometer: This is an advanced shutter release timer that will trigger your camera’s shutter to whatever firing frequency you choose.
 This is an invaluable tool for time-lapse as it allows for hands-free shooting, and allows you to be in the video if you so choose.
 Some cameras, like Nikons, have built-in intervalometers, but unfortunately, Canon DSLRs do not.
 In this case an external intervalmeter must be used.
 Check this one out.
 If you’re using your iPhone, all you need to do is utilize the time-lapse setting in your camera app.

 - Time Lapse Video Software: You’ll need editing software to assemble your photographs into the proper sequence and set the frame rate.
 I’ll go into more detail on software below.
 During the editing process is when you’ll add your music, making your video super fabulous.